MAKING THE DIGITAL WORLD A REALITY FOR EVERYONE IN NORTH HERTS AND STEVENAGE

 ‘We are so proud to be part of this project and enjoying seeing the impact it is directly having on people’s lives.
 Most people do not even realise that digital poverty is even an issue, we hope to raise awareness and work towards eradicating it across North Herts.’

-Laura Bell, Operations Manager, NHCVS (North Herts Centre for Voluntary Service)
+Laura Bell, Operations Manager, NHCVS (North Herts and Stevenage Centre for Voluntary Service)

 REducing digital poverty throughout hertfordshire